7 day Garden Route & Safari (CT-CT)

 Day 3: Kariega Private Game Reserve

-We then head through the Langeberg and onto our overnight safari at Kariega Private Game Reserve where we will arrive just in time for lunch.
+It's an early start today, as we need to head through the Langeberg and onto our overnight safari at Kariega Private Game Reserve, where we will arrive just in time for lunch.

-Once checked into your luxury room its time to enjoy your late afternoon game drive in this lush and well stocked Big 5 reserve!
+Once checked into your luxury room its time to enjoy your late afternoon game drive in this lush and well-stocked Big 5 game reserve!
 Dinner is served in the boma (weather permitting) or lodge restaurant and lounge area.
-Retire to your room after a jam packed day of discovery to unwind in the african bush and listen for the calls of the wild.
+Retire to your room after a jam-packed day of discovery to unwind in the african bush and listen for the calls of the wild.

 Kariega male lions Kariega elephant Kariega zebra